 No matter how secure you want to make it, your workplace is always going to be a public place.
-Vendors, cleaners, consultants and visitors will all likely pass through your office.
+Vendors, cleaners, consultants, and visitors will all likely pass through your office.
 You don’t want a post-it with a password in plain sight of anybody who walks by.
 Once an attacker has the means to access your system with the right credentials, your data will be compromised.

 - Identify Sensitive Data

-Data can be protected with measures like restricted access, limited access and encryption.
+Data can be protected with measures like restricted access, limited access, and encryption.
 These tools are effective if they are followed.
-However, locking every bit of data behind these features risks employees looking for workarounds to avoid hassle.
+However, locking every bit of data behind these features risks employees looking for workarounds to avoid the hassle.
 By identifying what data needs to be protected, you can then take appropriate security measures that won’t overburden employees.